Commercial Agents Regulations

-Regulation 15 – you may have a Regulation 15 claim if you have not been provided with sufficient notice of the termination of your agency.
+You may have a Regulation 15 claim if you have not been provided with sufficient notice of the termination of your agency.

 If you have a written agency agreement, you may have a choice of law clause which specifies which country’s law should apply to any claim or dispute arising out of the agreement.
 For example, your written agency agreement may specify that English law should apply to any dispute.

-Therefore, if a written agency agreement has a French jurisdiction clause and an English choice of law clause, any claim must be brought in the French Courts but the French Courts would have to apply English law.
+Therefore, if a written agency agreement has a French jurisdiction clause and an English choice of law clause, any claim must be brought in the French Courts, but the French Courts would have to apply English law.

-Jurisdiction relates to which country’s courts should hear the dispute and choice of law relates to which country’s law should apply.
-It is possible that one country may have to apply the law of another country, if the jurisdiction and choice of law clauses conflict.
+Jurisdiction relates to which country’s courts should hear the dispute, and choice of law relates to which country’s law should apply.
+It is possible that one country may have to apply the law of another country if the jurisdiction and choice of law clauses conflict.

-In the first instance, we would recommend that you get in touch with us in order that we may advise you.
+In the first instance, we recommend that you get in touch with us so we may advise you.
 We are a member of the MSI Global Alliance and have partner lawyers all over the world.
-As such, if it is necessary for you to issue court proceedings in another country, we will be able to recommend and put you in touch with a law firm in that country who are able to assist you.
+We also have a network of specialist agency lawyers across Europe who we can put you in touch with.

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.

-Adam is a Partner and Head of our Commercial Litigation department
+Adam is a Partner and Head of our Dispute Resolution Team

-Suzanne is a Senior Associate in Myerson’s Dispute Resolution department
+Suzanne is a Partner in our Dispute Resolution Team

-Lianne is an Associate in our Commercial Litigation department
+Lianne is a Senior Associate in our Dispute Resolution Team

-Robert is an Associate in our Commercial Litigation department
+Robert is a Senior Associate in our Dispute Resolution Team

 Keep up-to-date with the latest legal news and our expert opinion.